 We hold as paramount the health, safety, and welfare of every member of our community.
 Having said that, the reality is that we cannot guarantee a COVID-19-free environment.
-This is simply not feasible.
-Taking steps to minimize the risk of COVID-19 infections (or any other spread of disease) at

-Gonzaga is a shared responsibility.
+Taking steps to minimize the risk of COVID-19 infections (or any other spread of disease) at Gonzaga is a shared responsibility.
 As a member of our community, you must do your part.
 This means adhering to national, state, and local health guidelines and requirements, and adhering to those measures we deem safe and appropriate for our campus.
-We are so grateful for your trust and faith in the plans and protocols we have put into place.
 This pandemic is rapidly changing, and it is important to understand that there are inherent risks associated with the decision to return to campus that cannot be eliminated regardless of the care taken to avoid infection and that there is the possibility of contracting COVID-19 and infecting others.